Stegocephali

-Stegocephali (from Greek 'roofed head') was coined in 1868 by the American paleontologist Edward Drinker Cope, who used it as a general category of prehistoric amphibians.
+Stegocephali was coined in 1868 by the American paleontologist Edward Drinker Cope, who used it as a general category of prehistoric amphibians.
 This name was in reference to the skull form of many early tetrapods, with a low, solid shape combining numerous strongly-textured dermal bones.
 In its original usage, the term quickly became obsolete.
 In 1998, Canadian paleontologist Michel Laurin repopularized the term and provided a formal phylogenetic definition as a monophyletic clade containing both crown-group and stem-group tetrapods.
 Laurin's Stegocephali is roughly defined as including all vertebrates closer to modern tetrapods than to Panderichthys.
 This definition was intended to include taxa with digits rather than fins, except where secondarily lost.
 Another definition, published in Phylonyms, defines the group as including all taxa closer to Eryops than to Tiktaalik, Panderichthys, or Eusthenopteron.
 The discovery of the Zachelmie trackways in 2010 suggests that stegocephalians possibly emerged 395 Ma or earlier.